ere-health/ere-ps-app/README.md

   In order to make sure you are working with the latest front-end UI, run the following first:
   > git submodule update --init

+  Make sure you created a `.env` file with your connector-specific configuration, see [CONFIGURATION.md](CONFIGURATION.md).

   Then run:

   > mvn quarkus:dev